phaustin/quantecon-example/book/docs/debugging.md

 plot_log()
 ```

-Now let\'s run the script, and investigate via the debugger
+Now let's run the script, and investigate via the debugger

 ```{code-block} none
 > <ipython-input-6-a188074383b7>(6)plot_log()